Ravieroy/knowledge-vault/docs/Academics/papers/EPJ.B,93,77(2020)_Sudipta_Koley.md

 Large spectral weight transfer and absence of phonon signatures at typical energies in [[ARPES]] data, along with momentum-independent self-energy, are strong pointers to physics beyond(mean-field) single particle processes.

 **In order to understand the competition, the problem of co-existing [[CDW]] and SC is taken, and a non-magnetic disorder is added to it.
 Two kinds of disorders are studied: random disorder and clusters of disordered regions of fixed strengths.
-Using [[BdG]] formulation, the evolution of SC and [[CDW]] is observed by Monte Carlo method.
+Using [[BdG Theory]] formulation, the evolution of SC and [[CDW]] is observed by Monte Carlo method.
 A [[DFT]] followed by multi-orbital [[DMFT]] calculations has been done.**

 #### Results from self-consistent BdG calculations
 - Emergence of superconducting islands increases with increasing disorder even though the disorder is completely uncorrelated from site to site.